1871fotc/fotc/docs/walks/mothers.md

 ## Eliza Finney <small>(13‑81‑6/13)</small>

-Eliza Cornwall was born to Thomas Cornwall and Mary (née Thomas) in County Galway, Ireland c.
-1805.
+Eliza Cornwall was born to Thomas Cornwall and Mary (née Thomas) in County Galway, Ireland ca. 1805.
 Thomas Finney, farmer, married Eliza in Tuam, County Galway in 1823.
 Eliza's newspaper obituaries stated she was mother to "no fewer than 21 children", while others  indicated she was the "mother of 23 children".

 Some of the couple's children include.
-Mary Jane (1823-1841), Rachel (1829-1880), Frances Martha (1930-1882), Lewis William (c.1832-1910), Robert Cornwall (1835-?), Thomas (1837-1903), Susan (c.
-1840-1923), Elizabeth Emma (1841-1912), Alfred Richard (1844-1901), Mary (c.
-1850-1924), Jane Margaret (c.
-1851-1927) and Helen Henrietta (c.
-1853-1908).
+Mary Jane (1823-1841), Rachel (1829-1880), Frances Martha (1930-1882), Lewis William (ca. 1832-1910), Robert Cornwall (1835-?), Thomas (1837-1903), Susan (c.
+1840-1923), Elizabeth Emma (1841-1912), Alfred Richard (1844-1901), Mary (ca. 1850-1924), Jane Margaret (ca. 1851-1927) and Helen Henrietta (ca. 1853-1908).

-Thomas died c.
-1852.
+Thomas died ca. 1852.
 Eliza and three daughters sailed to Brisbane aboard the *Royal Dane*, arriving on 16 January 1873.

 Eliza died in the arms of one of her daughter's on the afternoon of Friday 22 July 1898.